igrep/igrep/README.md

 - 🏙 Lives in: Tokyo
 - 💬 Languages:
   - 🇯🇵 Japanese (Bilingual of Osaka/Tokyo dialects)
-  - 🇬🇧 English (As I write this page and send to you some pull requests with little machine translation)
+  - 🇬🇧 English (As I write this page and send you some pull requests with little machine translation)
   - 🇨🇳 Chinese (A little)

 ### Repositories Overview

 - [igrep/ts-that-grow](https://github.com/igrep/ts-that-grow)
-    - 🎄I invented this solution to solve a problem in the no-code app in my job.
+    - 🎄I invented this solution to solve a problem of the no-code app in my job.
 See [the original article](https://dev.to/igrep/flexiblly-extend-nested-structures-trees-that-grow-in-typescript-4347) or [its Japanese version](https://eng-blog.iij.ad.jp/archives/18900) for details.
 - [igrep/svelte-store-tree](https://github.com/igrep/svelte-store-tree)
     - 🌲I created this to manage the state of an AST of the no-code app in my job.
 It made it a little easier to operate on the nested structure.
         - But *just a little*.
 I found it has many problems after releaseing.
 I guess Svelte 5 would deprecate it.